Beautiful kava plants growing in their natural Pacific Island environment

 📍 Tanna (Vanuatu)

-Heavy, narcotic sedation – used to treat rheumatism and as a potent ritual drink (considered “magic kava”) .
+Heavy, narcotic sedation – used to treat rheumatism and as a potent ritual drink (considered “magic kava”) d-pharmaa12007.weebly.com .

 Rare